differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-11-erlang-clustering-recap.md

 ok
 ```

+Erlang clustering's working between two nodes running on the same host.
+That's a good start.

 ### Autoclustering using epmd

+We had to explicitly name the node name in `net_kernel:connect_node`, above.
+Can we do that automatically?

+Yes, we can.
+Since the two nodes are running on the same node, they'll have registered in `epmd`, the Erlang Port
+Mapping Daemon.
+We can use that for discovery.

 If you're writing an Elixir program, you can use `libcluster` for this, using its `epmd` strategy.